nicoespeon/gitgraph.js/README.md

 As a contributor, you might be interested in checking out [gitgraph-core][gitgraph-core].
 It contains the core logic for rendering libraries to use.

+## Running the project locally

+Pre-requisites:

+- [node.js][node]
+- [yarn][yarn]

+Setting things up:

+1. Clone the repository: `git clone git@github.com:nicoespeon/gitgraph.js.git`
+1. Install dependencies: `yarn install`
+1. Bootstrap the project: `yarn run lerna bootstrap`

+[Lerna][lerna] will install dependencies of all packages and links any cross-dependencies.

+Available root-level commands are detailed in `package.json`.
+You would usually need:

+- `yarn test` to run [Jest][jest] unit tests (`yarn test --watch` for watch mode)
+- `yarn develop` to start [Storybook][storybook], watching for changes of all packages

+> You can also go to specific packages and run available commands detailed in their `package.json`.
+For example, you could `cd packages/gitgraph-core/` and run `yarn test --watch` to only run tests of this package.
+>
+> But root-level commands are more convenient!

 ## Contributing

 ### [Contributing Guide][contributing]